montblake/six-degrees-react/README.md

 ## Credits

 The **Six Degrees App** is developed by Blake Montgomery, a Chicago-based engineer.
 Blake recently finished _General Assembly's_ Software Engineering Intersive in August 2021.
 He got his start coding with Stanford's pandemic-inspired "Code in Place" and was proud to contribute to "Code in Place 2021" as a volunteer Section Leader.
 In a previous career, Blake was a theater artist and director specializing in original, ensemble-created productions.
-He is currently solidifying his knowledge with projects and continuing to deepen his understanding of CS fundamentals while seeking the ellusive Junior Developer job.
+He is currently solidifying his knowledge with projects and continuing to deepen his understanding of CS fundamentals while seeking the elusive Junior Developer job.
 You can reach him at blakemontgomery312@gmail.com.

 <br>